Kernix13/yelp-retreat/README.md

 1. Need to add more retreats and in more categories, then map thru each category and cap the output to maybe the top 5 with a link to a category page for the complete list.
 2. Need more margin/padding around All Retreats and and the Add New button.
 3. Neeed to put a limit to the length of the description.
 Right now I hardly have any text, but I should set it to a max char limit.
 4. Bootstrap issue: How to make sure the card body and image height are equal?
+I may cut the description and vertical cards

 ### Show page

 1. The popup flag has a dark X for close, but it should be white.
 2. Retreat authors should not be able to add a review for their retreat unless they added the retreat but are _not_ the owner of the location.
 3. Why does the popup close button look different than on the index page?
+4. overall review - add all stars and / by .length

 ## Contributions